ITISFoundation/osparc-manual/docs/tutorials/2d_plot.md

 ## Loading the Template

-To begin, open the *o²S²PARC* platform in your browser and choose the 2D plot template in the bottom ribbon menu.
-Choose a descriptive name for your study – we will call it “PlotAdventure” - and then click __Create__.
+To begin, open the *o²S²PARC* platform in your browser and choose the 2D plot Template in the bottom ribbon menu.
+Choose a descriptive name for your Study – we will call it “PlotAdventure” - and then click __Create__.

-You should now see your flowchart with a File Picker service and a 2D Plot service.
+You should now see your flowchart with a File Picker Service and a 2D Plot Service.

 ## Loading the Data